Custom Domains

 Follow these steps to add a custom domain to your account:

-After saving, the domain appears in your list with an unvalidated status.
-You must complete CNAME validation before you can use the domain with a service.
+After saving, the domain appears in your list with a Pending Verification status.
+You must complete CNAME verification before you can use the domain with a service.

 To prove that you own the domain, NetBird requires you to create a specific CNAME record in your DNS provider.